Can you think yourself healthier?

 happy woman against sky

-Another study, published in JAMA in 2022, suggested that adults over 50 with a positive attitude about aging and health had a 43 percent lower risk of dying from any health-related cause over a four-year period.
+For example, a study published in JAMA Network Open in 2022 found that participants over 50 with a positive attitude about aging and health had a 43 percent lower risk of dying from any health-related cause over a four-year period.
 People with more positive thinking about aging were also more optimistic in general, more physically active, less lonely, and experienced lower risk for diabetes, stroke, cancer, and heart disease.

 There is also a connection between positive thinking, physical outcomes, and death.
 In a 2022 study in BMC Public Health on the impact of optimism on physical health and survival rates, optimistic older adults were more likely to have a lower risk of mortality than their less-optimistic counterparts.